July 2023 Disneyland Crowd Calendar

 Over at Disney California Adventure, a special patriotic pre-show runs before both World of Color showings on July 4 only.
 Because of this, we typically recommend doing the Independence Day fireworks at Disneyland on July 3, and visiting Disney California Adventure on July 4.
 This is also the best approach in terms of crowds.

-Even with below-average crowds, you’ll still want a solid itinerary for touring the parks.
-The downside to visiting during a more touristy season is that guests are more likely to arrive early in the day, and prioritize attractions.
+In light of all the above, you’ll want a solid itinerary for touring the parks.
+Visiting during a more touristy season means that guests are more likely to arrive early in the day, and prioritize attractions.
 By contrast, locals tend to spend more time hanging out, and focus on attractions to a lesser degree.
-This can mean higher wait times despite the parks “feeling” less crowded.
+This means higher wait times.

 If you’ve visited Disneyland during the month of July, what did you think of the experience?
 Did you find the crowd levels to be manageable?
 What about the weather?
 Do you feel you paid a fair price for your hotel?
 Are you visiting this July?
 If you’ve visited in July, do you have any tips to add?
 Share any questions, tips, or additional thoughts you have in the comments!